Pyorot/Abyo/README.md

 - picking a channel for each rare Dex entry;
 - posting to a single curated channel;
 - posting to a single channel for 100% IV.

+## To set up
+- .env contains configuration variables that are loaded when the app is started:
+    - `KEY_BOT` is the Discord bot token;
+    - `KEY_GOOGLE` is the Google Static Maps API key;
+    - `LOCATE = true`/`false` is a toggle for whether to load/use locate.js;
+    - `POST = true`/`false` toggles real/test posting mode (Discord/console rsp.).
+- ./agents/ contains a `.js` file for every agent (template is ignored).

+## To run (REPL mode)
+- open command line in the program directory and run Node.js REPL via the command `node` (no arguments).
+- run `.load index.js` to load program
+- `load()` (re)loads the Agents.
+If an Agent is sending when reloaded, it will continue to exist until it finishes.
+- `go()` starts the process loop (if started, it will continue the loop immediately).
+- `stop()` stops the process loop.
+**Testing**: `.load` can be used to test each code file individually and `.load test.js` imports test data).

+## Acknowledgements
+With thanks to [moriakaice](https://github.com/moriakaice/) from the  [PokémonGoLondon Discord](https://discord.gg/en6ea96) for implementing the original Node.js version of the notification bot ("Pyobot"), from which I learned some code techniques and tools, and got inspiration for improvements, and to the Discord community for providing ongoing feedback.
+    – Pyorot